Mariengs/Mariengs/README.md

 # Hi, I’m Marianne 👋
-## Currently a full time student at Noroff, studying Frontend-development
+## Currently a full time student at Noroff - Frontend-development

 #### About me
 - Based in Trondheim